-1. Subject to the approval of the local liquor control commission, all retail licensees, including on premises only licensees, ("Retailers") shall be authorized by the State Commission to conduct packaged sales, "to go" sales, curbside deliveries, home residential deliveries, and any other sale or delivery intended to promote social distancing ("Temporary Deliveries").

-- 2. Subject to authorization of the local liquor control commission, brewer, class 1 brewer, class 2 brewer, class 1 craft distiller, class 2 craft distiller, brew pub, distilling pub, and wine-maker premises license holders ("Temporary Delivery Licensees") shall have the limited authority to make Temporary Deliveries of alcoholic liquor. - 3.
-Retailers and Temporary Delivery Licensees shall not conduct Temporary Deliveries of alcoholic liguor they are not normally authorized to sell to non-licensees. - 4.
-Subject to authorization of the local liquor control commission, Retailers and Temporary Delivery Licensees may use third party delivery services to make Temporary Deliveries. - 5.
-Including all sales of beer pursuant to 235 ILCS 5/6-6.5 (growlers/crowlers), all Temporary Deliveries shall be made in the original container.
-Licensees are not authorized to sell or deliver pre-mixed cocktails normally intended for on premises consumption (e.g. pre-mix margaritas, sangrias). - 6.
-All Temporary Deliveries made to a residence or to a curbside vehicle shall require the delivery representative to observe the appearance of the delivery recipient at a safe social distance, and if necessary, require the examination of the recipient identification to ensure the recipient is over twenty-one.
-If such observation of the recipient or recipient identification cannot be accomplished while respecting safe social distancing, the alcoholic liquor shall be returned with a full refund.
+- 1. All licensed retailers, including on-premises only licensees, are authorized to conduct "to go" sales, curbside deliveries, and home residential deliveries. ("Temporary Deliveries"). - 2.
+A Brewer, class 1 brewer, class 2 brewer, class 1 craft distiller, class 2 craft distiller, brew pub, distilling pub, and wine-maker premises license holders ("Temporary Delivery Licensees") shall have the limited authority to make Temporary Deliveries of alcoholic liquor in the original package (or growlers and crowlers pursuant to 235 ICLS 5/6-6.5 if applicable).
+All Temporary Delivery Licensees shall hold necessary local and state licenses to conduct retail alcoholic liquor sales. - 3.
+License retailers and Temporary Delivery Licensees shall not conduct Temporary Deliveries of alcoholic liquor they are not normally authorized to sell to non-licensees. - 4.
+Except for the delivery of "To Go" Mixed Drinks or Cocktails, licensed retailers and Temporary Delivery Licensees may use third party delivery services to make local Temporary Deliveries.
+Temporary Deliveries shall be limited to local deliveries.
+The intrastate or interstate shipment of Temporary Deliveries through a common carrier is prohibited. - 5.
+All Temporary Delivery Licensees may make sales and deliveries of alcoholic liquor in the original package and of beer (for a manufacturer of beer) pursuant to 235 ILCS 5/6-6.5 (growlers/crowlers) only. - 6.
+Off-premises only license retailers may make sales and deliveries of alcoholic liquor in the original package only. - 7.
+On-premises or Combined licensed retailers may make sales and deliveries of alcoholic liquor in the original package, of beer pursuant to 235 ILCS 5/6-6.5 (growlers/crowlers), and of "to go" mixed drinks and cocktails pursuant to the guidelines set forth in Commission bulletin titled "Sales and Delivery of 'To Go' Mixed Drinks or Cocktails" dated June 2, 2020. - 8.
+All Temporary Deliveries made to a residence or to a curbside vehicle shall require the delivery representative to observe the appearance of the delivery recipient at a safe social distance, and if necessary, require the examination of the recipient identification to ensure the recipient is over twenty-one and not intoxicated.
+If such observation of the recipient or recipient identification cannot be accomplished while respecting safe social distancing or with the appropriate Personal Protective Equipment, the alcoholic liquor shall be returned with a full refund.